House prices in EC1N, London

 How EC1N growth compares

-What it costs to buy in EC1N, City Of London
+What it costs to buy in EC1N, London

 From entry-level to premium — where sold prices actually land, not just the headline median.